-Bring the joy of books and reading to your little one with my recommendations of the best new books for toddlers of 2014.
+Bring the joy of books and reading to your little one with my recommendations of the best new books for toddlers.

 No doubt about it… there is nothing better than snuggling up with your toddler and sharing a wonderful book.